tsundvoll/inspection-data-analyzer/README.md

 Requirements to be met:

-- Contributor role in [S159-Robotics-in-Echo](https://portal.azure.com/#@StatoilSRM.onmicrosoft.com/resource/subscriptions/c389567b-2dd0-41fa-a5da-d86b81f80bda/overview) subscription.
+- Owner role in [S159-Robotics-in-Echo](https://portal.azure.com/#@StatoilSRM.onmicrosoft.com/resource/subscriptions/c389567b-2dd0-41fa-a5da-d86b81f80bda/overview) subscription (needed for ManagedIdentity deployment to work).
+- Owner status in the [app registration](https://portal.azure.com/?feature.msaljs=true#view/Microsoft_AAD_RegisteredApps/ApplicationMenuBlade/~/Overview/appId/bd4b0a3e-af88-4b7c-aab2-ad4956f2f789/isMSAApp~/false) for dev, prod and staging environment (needed for the generation of client secret).
 - [az CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) installed.
 - It will be required, for the deployment and injection in the key vault of the postgreSQL connection string, to build a json file from the provided bicepparam file.
 This will be an automated process, but you need to ensure to have [jq](https://github.com/jqlang/jq), a command-line json processor.
 If you are using MacOs, you can installed with [brew](https://formulae.brew.sh/formula/jq).